Emotet: German-led team shuts down 'world's most dangerous' malware | DW | 27.01.2021

 Authorities say they are now in control of a cyberattack instrument mainly used by organized crime networks.

-An international team led by German and Dutch investigators brought down the operational network Emotet, the world's most destructive malware, Europol announced on Wednesday.
+An international team led by German and Dutch investigators brought down the operational network Emotet, described as the world's most destructive malware, Europol announced on Wednesday.

 The international law-enforcement agency tweeted the news saying: "Bye-bye botnets.
 Huge global operation brings down the world's most dangerous malware."